seanmiddleditch/libtelnet/README.md

    allow your application to disable its own use of the features.

-   In either case, the TELNET option under negotiation will be in event->neg.telopt field.
+   In either case, the TELNET option under negotiation will be in event->neg.telopt_extended field.

    Note that in PROXY mode libtelnet will do no processing of its own for you.

+   Also note the presence of both event->neg.telopt and event->neg.telopt_extended fields.
+The former is an unsigned char, and hence only supports the "regular" TELNET options 0-255.
+The latter is a short, and supports TELNET options on the Extended Options List (256-511) as described in RFC861, as well as the regular options 0-255.
+When an negotiation command regarding an EXOPL option is received, the event->neg.telopt field will be set to 255, and the event->neg.telopt_extended field will be set to the true number of the option.

+   The event->neg.telopt_extended field should be suitable for all applications - event->neg.telopt is retained for legacy reasons only.

 * TELNET_EV_SUBNEGOTIATION

    Triggered whenever a TELNET sub-negotiation has been received.
-   Sub-negotiations include the NAWS option for communicating terminal size to a server, the NEW-ENVIRON and TTYPE options for negotiating terminal features, and MUD-centric protocols such as ZMP, MSSP, and MCCP2.
+   Sub-negotiations include the NAWS option for communicating terminal size to a server; the NEW-ENVIRON and TTYPE options for negotiating terminal features; MUD-centric protocols such as ZMP, MSSP, and MCCP2; and the EXOPL option for extending the maximum option number from 255 to 511.

-   The event->sub->telopt value is the option under sub-negotiation.
+   The event->sub->telopt_extended value is the option under sub-negotiation.
 The remaining data (if any) is passed in event->sub.buffer and event->sub.size.
 Note that most subnegotiation commands can include embedded NUL bytes in the subnegotiation data, and the data event->sub.buffer is not NUL terminated, so always use the event->sub.size value!

    The meaning and necessary processing for subnegotiations are defined in various TELNET RFCs and other informal specifications.